danieljprice/splash/docs/advanced.rst

 The main thing to note is the limits on the colour bar (extending from :math:`0` to :math:`10^{7}` on a linear scale) which is the main source of all the blackness.
-Moving the cursor over the colour bar and pressing ‘l’ for log produces :numref:`fig:starpart1b` — a vast improvement!
+Moving the cursor over the colour bar and pressing ``l`` for log produces :numref:`fig:starpart1b` — a vast improvement!